Redracer93/Decentralized-Lightning-Service-Provider_DLSP/README.md

       export $(grep -v '^#' .env | xargs)

+First way to execute the binary.

+       ./PlennyDLSP

-After that you can execute the binary.
+Second way to execute the binary.

-       ./PlennyOracle
+Fill in the fields in the run.sh file, and run the following commands in your shell:

+	./run.sh

 **Windows:**

 Execute the PlennyOracle.exe file and this will up and run a Lightning Oracle service.